 The bathrooms were not designed for the storage of personal and cosmetic items.
 Olds Boarding House encourages the use of toiletry bags or totes.
 As there are 2 bathrooms to be shared by all residents, one’s bedroom mirror should be used for hair drying, application of cosmetics etc. Please don’t monopolize a bathroom for “primping” purposes.

 The washer and dryer are at the disposal of all residents, on weekends only, for their personal laundry and are shared with the caretakers.
 For the benefit of all, there are set times for residents’ personal laundry.
-Please note that the use of laundry detergent other than that which is supplied by Olds Boarding House is discouraged.
+Please note that you are responsible to supply your own detergent.
+We request that you do not use dryer sheets in the dryers.

-Olds Boarding House isn’t an institution; it is actually the home of Ian and Theresa Conklin.
+Olds Boarding House isn’t an institution; it is actually the home of Ian Conklin.
 Although the boarding house area is separate from the primary residence, it is still the same house with the same water supply and utilities.
-Most of the time either Ian or Theresa will be around and therefore accessible to deal with any issues or problems that may arise, however, we do ask that our privacy be respected.
-Unless something is an emergency, please make a note of it and bring it to our attention at the appropriate time.
-Likewise it is our intention to fulfill cleaning duties primarily between lunchtime and supper to afford residents their privacy.
+Most of the time Ian will be around and therefore accessible to deal with any issues or problems that may arise, however, we do ask that his privacy be respected.
+Unless something is an emergency, please make a note of it and bring it to his attention at the appropriate time.
+We generally post notice on the refrigerator of the next cleaning date to afford residents their privacy.